gunnarpope/eosio/README.md

 Special thanks to Jarib, Jack, and Scott from Horuspay for sharing their knowledge and expertise in the EOS contract development.
 You guys rock!

+## Multi-Index Example
+See `contracts/addressbook` for an updated version of the eosio multi-index contract example.

 ## EOS.IO Smart Contract Notes
 These can be found in the `eosio/smart_contracts/smart_contracts_tutorial.md` file